KeplerGO/K2ephem/README.md

 because Kepler is more than 0.5 AU away from the Earth!

 ## Authors
-Created by Geert Barentsen (geert.barentsen at nasa.gov) on behalf of the Kepler/K2 Guest Observer Office at NASA Ames.
+Created by Geert Barentsen.
+Please cite this tool in your publications.